Hardcopies of all policies and reports found on this website are available on request at the school office.

 EYFS, Key Stage 1 and Key Stage 2 Results and School Performance Tables

-Information as to where and by what means parents may access the School Performance Tables published by the Secretary of State on the Department for Education's website and the school's most recent key stage 2 results as published by the Secretary of State and can be found here and locally in the sidebar of the page.
+Information as to where and by what means parents may access the School Performance Tables published by the Secretary of State on the Department for Education's website and the school's most recent key stage 2 results as published by the Secretary of State or you can find a copy of the results for Early Years, Key Stage 1 and 2 in the sidebar of the page.

 We have a series of pages dedicated to this topic.
 Please click here.

 Our Pupil Premium Reports are available in the side of the page.

 Purpose of Pupil Premium